jaleezyy/covid-19-signal/README.md

 ## SIGNAL Help Screen:

-Using the provided `signal.py` script, the majority of SIGNAL functions can be accessed easily.
+Using the provided `signalexe.py` script, the majority of SIGNAL functions can be accessed easily.

 To display the help screen:

 ```
-python signal.py -h
+python signalexe.py -h

-Output:
-usage: signal.py [-h] [-c CONFIGFILE] [-d DIRECTORY] [--cores CORES] [--config-only] [--remove-freebayes] [--add-breseq]
+usage: signalexe.py [-h] [-c CONFIGFILE] [-d DIRECTORY] [--cores CORES] [--config-only] [--remove-freebayes] [--add-breseq] [-neg NEG_PREFIX] [--dependencies] [--data DATA] [-ri] [-ii] [--unlock]
-                 [-neg NEG_PREFIX] [--dependencies] [-ri] [--unlock] [-F] [-n] [--verbose] [-v]
+                    [-F] [-n] [--quiet] [--verbose] [-v]
-                 [all ...] [postprocess ...] [ncov_tools ...]
+                    [all ...] [postprocess ...] [ncov_tools ...] [install ...]

-SARS-CoV-2 Illumina GeNome Assembly Line (SIGNAL) aims to take Illumina short-read sequences and perform consensus assembly +
+SARS-CoV-2 Illumina GeNome Assembly Line (SIGNAL) aims to take Illumina short-read sequences and perform consensus assembly + variant calling for ongoing surveillance and research efforts towards
-variant calling for ongoing surveillance and research efforts towards the emergent coronavirus: Severe Acute Respiratory Syndrome
-Coronavirus 2 (SARS-CoV-2).
+the emergent coronavirus: Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2).

 positional arguments:
   all                   Run SIGNAL with all associated assembly rules.
-Does not include postprocessing '--configfile' or '--
-                        directory' required.
-The latter will automatically generate a configuration file and sample table.
-If
+Does not include postprocessing '--configfile' or '--directory' required.
+The latter will automatically generate a
-                        both provided, then '--configfile' will take priority
+                        configuration file and sample table.
+If both provided, then '--configfile' will take priority
-  postprocess           Run SIGNAL postprocessing on completed SIGNAL run. '--configfile' is required but will be generated if '
+  postprocess           Run SIGNAL postprocessing on completed SIGNAL run. '--configfile' is required but will be generated if '--directory' is provided
-                        --directory' is provided
-  ncov_tools            Generate configuration file and filesystem setup required and then execute ncov-tools quality control
+  ncov_tools            Generate configuration file and filesystem setup required and then execute ncov-tools quality control assessment.
+Requires 'ncov-tools' submodule! '--configfile' is required
-                        assessment.
-Requires 'ncov-tools' submodule! '--configfile' is required but will be generated if '--
+                        but will be generated if '--directory' is provided
-                        directory' is provided
+  install               Install individual rule environments and ensure SIGNAL is functional.
+The only parameter operable will be '--data'.
+Will override other operations!

 optional arguments:
   -h, --help            show this help message and exit